LikeARealG/ETS2_PS5_DualSense/README.md

 ## **Features**

-This profile includes a wide range of dynamic feedback effects:

 * **Engine Simulation:**
   * **Engine Cranking:** Feel the rhythmic kick of the starter motor on the right side of the controller when turning the engine on.
   * **Startup Lurch:** Experience a strong, satisfying rumble on the left side as the engine roars to life.